No. 1: Light and Darkness

 Cancer.

-They were married for 55 years.
+He and my grandma were married for 55 years.

 That’s the type of love I have with Ricoh.